top of page

 (Stokes :2007: 228)

 In my project Photography’s Shadow, I have adopted a multidisciplinary approach, using both photography and drawing to explore my themes.
-My work is very much a reflection of my upbringing and a response to childhood trauma and I use the meditative act of drawing in particular to face my themes, It’s my therapy.
+My work is very much a reflection of my upbringing and a response to childhood trauma and I use the meditative act of drawing in particular to face my themes.
+It’s my therapy.

 In Paul Cox’s 1983 film, Man of Flowers, the actor Norman Kaye says that “sculpture should be something that you want to touch."
 This is something I feel about my own work too, and about drawing and photography specifically.
 Touch is important.
 I have always been struck by this film quote and its significance to my life.
 For me is about a direct relationship with the object and the subject.
 Often the intellect and technology, (camera & photoshop) can get in the way of that direct experiential connection.
 Drawing is knowing by touching the paper,by looking then seeing, a direct line transmission from eye, brain, arm, hand, paper.
 It is experiential.